w3c/mediacapture-main/editors_notes.md

 To format the draft use something like

-tidy --quiet y -utf8 --vertical-space y --tidy-mark n -indent -wrap 80
+## tidy --quiet y -utf8 --vertical-space y --tidy-mark n -indent -wrap 80
+tidy -config config.tidy getusermedia.html

 To Generate a Version